-While a DUI is far from ideal, you can still find affordable auto insurance rates.
+While a DUI or DWI conviction is far from ideal, you can still find affordable auto insurance rates.

 While there aren't specific insurance companies catering to drivers with DUIs, you can save money by remaining aware of the common impacts of a DUI on auto insurance.
 You can certainly expect your rate to rise after a DUI conviction, but there are some ways to limit your losses.

 Your insurance company will raise your rates after a DUI conviction.
 An insurer's primary goal is to anticipate and account for risk — and driving while impaired is among the riskiest behaviors one can exhibit behind the wheel.
 According to the National Highway Traffic Safety Administration, approximately one-third of all traffic fatalities are caused by intoxicated drivers.
-Drunk driving forces car insurance companies to pay out huge sums for bodily injury, property damage, and death benefits for a car insurance company to pay out.
-If a car insurance company's client, i.e., the drunk driver, carries separate liability coverage to protect them in the event of a lawsuit, the insurance company might be on the hook again.
+Drunk driving forces car insurance companies to pay out huge sums for bodily injury, property damage, and death benefits.
+If a car insurance company's client, i.e., the drunk driver, carries separate liability insurance to protect them in the event of a lawsuit, the insurance company might be on the hook again.

 In addition to higher insurance rates after a DUI, you'll be ineligible for safe- or good-driver discounts.
 Depending on your insurance company, this could cost you.

 While every company will raise your insurance rates after a DUI or DWI, the scale of the premium hike may vary.
 It's important to make the best of a bad situation by shopping for a new insurance policy and comparing rates after a DUI or DWI conviction.
 We compared major insurers to compare cheap car insurance companies after a DUI or DWI.